seanbreckenridge/largechar/README.md

   largechar -c "pr8dea7AvZoirx2S22TB" # show a password to someone
 ```

+If no arguments are passed, the wrapper script will try and read from STDIN, e.g.: `date | largechar`

 To quit, use whatever keyboard shortcut you use to quit/force-quit usually.

 Made with [electron-quick-start](https://github.com/electron/electron-quick-start).